Architecture

 Sainte-Marie-Madeleine de Vézelay is a Romanesque church.
 That means it is strong and dignified, with thick walls and solid rounded arches.
 Though not as colorful or heavily decorated as some other churches on this list, it is full of expressive stone carvings around its doorways and on the capitals of its columns.
 You can see some above.
 Many surviving French churches are Romanesque, but this is certainly one of the most beautiful.
 It also has historical significance as the church from which the Second Crusade was called in 1132 CE.
 Vézelay was a pilgrimage church, which means that many religious people would visit it to see the relics of Mary Magdalene (Marie Madeleine in the French spelling) during long religious journeys called pilgrimages.

-2. Basilica of Saint-Denis, began 1140
+2. Basilica of Saint-Denis, began in 1140

 Louis XVI et Marie-Antoinette (Saint Denis) French churches

 Saint-Denis was a monastic church – the rest of the monastery is now gone – that was closely connected with the French monarchy.
 When the monastery’s leader, Abbot Suger, decided to renovate the church’s choir (the area around and behind the altar) in the 12th century, he essentially invented Gothic architecture.
 Saint-Denis was the world’s first Gothic structure, and churches like Notre-Dame de Paris followed in its footsteps.
-The rest of the church was renovated later in a further-developped form of Gothic called “Rayonnant”.
+The rest of the church was renovated later in a further-developed form of Gothic called “Rayonnant”.
 But it’s not just the architecture of Saint-Denis that’s significant.
 The church was also the final resting place of the French monarchs.
-The church and the crypt below are full of stone sarcophagi and other monuments to centuries of kings, queen, princes, and princesses.
+The church and the crypt below are full of stone sarcophagi and other monuments to centuries of kings, queens, princes, and princesses.

 3. Chartres Cathedral, c.
 1145 and 1194-1220

 Chartres Cathedral is about an hour away from Paris, and its construction began slightly later than Notre-Dame in Paris.
 Accordingly, its design builds on the Gothic features of Notre-Dame and makes them even more impressive.
 Many people consider it to be the most beautiful Gothic church in the world.
-It’s definitely the best preserved Gothic church in France, which makes it an important site for scholars.
+It’s definitely the best-preserved Gothic church in France, which makes it an important site for scholars.
 Everything about Chartres is exquisite, but it’s probably most famous for its stained glass, particularly gorgeous rose windows like the one shown above.

-Amiens and Reims Cathedrals are Chartres’s two closest rivals for the title of Most Beautiful Gothic Church in France.
+Amiens and Reims Cathedrals are Chartres’s two closest rivals for the title of the Most Beautiful Gothic Church in France.
 Neither is on this list today, but both are equally spectacular.

 4. Sainte-Chapelle, 1248